National Historic Oregon Trail

 The National Historic Oregon Trail Interpretive Center sits atop Flagstaff Hill with panoramic views of the Elkhorn mountains and the ruts of the Oregon Trail in the Baker Valley below.

 Access to the Historic ruts off Highway 86 are open daily.
-There are no public restrooms on site. please call 541-523-1843 or email BLM_OR_NH_mail@blm.gov for more information.

 The 500 acre historic site has over four miles of interpretive hiking trails, including an easy access path to original ruts of the Oregon Trail carved by pioneer wagons migrating to Oregon 150 years ago.
 The hilltop facility offers stunning views, and includes permanent exhibits, a full scale wagon train diorama, and a special interest gift shop.